 Creating My Check List

-To get my year started off on the right foot, so to speak, I created a check list of all the routines I wanted to teach my new group of 25 fourth-graders.
-I just “thought” my way through a typical school day starting with the first bell ringing in the morning.
+To get my year started on the right foot, so to speak, I created a checklist of all the routines I wanted to teach my new group of 25 fourth-graders.
+I just “thought” my way through a typical school day, starting with the first bell ringing in the morning.
 What did I want them to do without a lot of direction and on a regular basis?
 Tasks such as taking attendance, collecting homework, using the computer, etc. Also, what were some routines kids needed to know as mandated by my school district?
-This would included knowing the emergency procedures for fire, earthquake, tornado and intruder drills, for example.
+This would include knowing the emergency procedures for fire, earthquake, tornado, and intruder drills, for example.

 First Things First

-I set aside lots of time in the first few days of school to not only introduce these routines, but to provide kids with opportunities for practice.
+I set aside lots of time in the first few days of school to not only introduce these routines but to provide kids with opportunities for practice.
 Routines can’t be a “one and done” kind of thing.
-Of course, as the year progresses, less time need be devoted to practice and can shift to reinforcement and encouragement.
-In order to help me actually remember when to give regular reminders about our routines, I use a strategy I call “First Things First.”
+Of course, as the year progresses, less time needs to be devoted to practice and can shift to reinforcement and encouragement.
+To help me actually remember when to give regular reminders about our routines, I use a strategy I call “First Things First.”
 Quite simply, on the “first” of something, I review a select number of routines – the first day of the month, the first day of the week, the first day of the quarter…That’s all.
-Somehow that just sticks in my head and I remember to get it done.
+Somehow that just sticks in my head, and I remember to get it done.

 Relying on My Routines

 Here’s my B2S (Back-to-School) Check List.
 It’s customized to my classroom and my teaching style – change it to suit your personality and habits.
 Routines, when taught and reinforced with your students, can help a teacher keep their sanity through a loooonnnng school year.
 Since it’s still only August (deep breath!), I know I will be relying on these routines to maintain order and keep us focused on learning.